Wermund Bendtsen: Professional photographer

-In February 1964 Bendtsen moved into a new studio near the town centre at 10 Adel Street (Adelgade 10, running through to Overgade 19), once a charity-run infants' school that surrounds a large courtyard.
+In February 1964, Bendtsen moved into a new studio near the town centre at 10 Adel Street (Adelgade 10, running through to Overgade 19), once a charity-run infants' school that surrounds a large courtyard.
 The Funen Stiftstidendes (the 'Funen Herald-Tribune') newspaper photographed him at the launch of the new premises accompanied by theatre photographer Gunnar Graham (1915–2004) and, as an indication of Bendtsen's clientele of the period, they are joined by author, historian and Odense Museum Director Niels Oxenvad (1928–2014), Apollo Theatre director Tage Larsen (who was also founder of Orion Films in 1947) and Ethel Johansen, director of Ethel Johansen Advertising in nearby Nørregade.

-In the 1960s Bendtsen's studio was producing a broad range of imagery including advertising photographs for Danish companies, including Star refrigerators in Marslev, and Wittenborg Machine Factory, manufacturer of automats.
-For the Odense City council he produced architectural photography of interiors of newly constructed municipal offices, records of land reclamation and town and street scenes for publicity.
-Other clients were the tourist organisation, the art gallery and theatre, and his pictures also appeared in the newspapers of the region.
+In the 1960s, Bendtsen's studio produced a broad range of imagery including advertising photographs for Danish companies, including Star refrigerators in Marslev and Wittenborg Machine Factory, manufacturer of automats.
+For the Odense City council, he produced architectural photography of interiors of newly constructed municipal offices, records of land reclamation and town and street scenes for publicity.
+Other clients included the tourist organisation, the art gallery, and theatre, and his pictures also appeared in the newspapers of the region.

 Bendtsen was still photographing into his seventies, until 1997 when he passed his business on to colleagues, whereupon Wermund Bendtsen Photography ApS was founded on Thursday 11 December 1997 at Stenhuggervej 18 5230 Odense M, moving 3 years later to Østerbro 18, Odense, but ceasing its activity seven years later on 1 February 2005, during an industry-wide shift to digital imaging.
 During this latter period his name appears in credits for specialist reprography of artworks in significant art publications for museums including the Johannes Larsen Museet.
 He died in 2003.